wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     *   (d) who fails, without reasonable excuse, to comply with [section 27(2)][34].

-    (3) Every person commits an offence and is liable on summary conviction to a fine not exceeding $100,000 who, except for the purposes of the referendum, knowingly copies, supplies, receives, or uses---
+    (3) Every person commits an offence and is liable on conviction to a fine not exceeding $100,000 who, except for the purposes of the referendum, knowingly copies, supplies, receives, or uses---

     *   (a) the whole or any part of an unprinted preliminary referendum roll, the referendum roll, or the supplementary referendum roll, including any mark made under any of [sections 26(6)][33], [34(3)(b)][43], [35(5)][44], or [42(2)(b)][53]; or

     *   (b) the whole or any part of any copy of an unprinted preliminary referendum roll, the referendum roll, or the supplementary referendum roll, including any mark made under any of [sections 26(6)][33], [34(3)(b)][43], [35(5)][44], or [42(2)(b)][53].

     Compare: 1997 No 13 [s 50][228]

+    Section 64(1): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 64(2): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 64(3): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 65 Official publicity campaign

-*   (1) Every person who knowingly copies, supplies, receives, or uses any information supplied under [section 28(1)][35] or (3), except for the purposes of the official publicity campaign, commits an offence and is liable on summary conviction to a fine not exceeding $100,000\.
+*   (1) Every person who knowingly copies, supplies, receives, or uses any information supplied under [section 28(1) or (3)][35], except for the purposes of the official publicity campaign, commits an offence and is liable on conviction to a fine not exceeding $100,000\.

-    (2) Every person who fails, without reasonable excuse, to comply with [section 28(4) or (5)][35]commits an offence and is liable on summary conviction to a fine not exceeding $50,000\.
+    (2) Every person who fails, without reasonable excuse, to comply with [section 28(4) or (5)][35]commits an offence and is liable on conviction to a fine not exceeding $50,000\.

-    Compare: 1997 No 13 [s 51][229]
+    Compare: 1997 No 13 [s 51][230]

+    Section 65(1): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 65(2): amended, on 1 July 2013, by [section 413][229] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 66 Influencing electors generally